michhar/useR2016-tutorial-jupyter/README.md

 # useR2016-tutorial-jupyter

-Resources for useR!
-2016 Reproducible Research tutorial @ Stanford
+Resources for the UseR!2016 tutorial using Jupyter Notebooks

+## Converting notebooks to other formats

+You can use the command line (e.g. bash) to convert notebooks to various formats

-## Convert notebook to slides and send to browser (Cmd line)
+1. to slides and send to browser

-On the command line (this will convert to slides and open a brower window to serve them up!):
+    - this will convert to slides and open a brower window to serve them up!

+        ```
->  `jupyter nbconvert "How to create a Jupyter presentation.ipynb" --to slides --post serve`
+        jupyter nbconvert "How to create a Jupyter presentation.ipynb" --to slides --post serve

-## More conversions of notebooks (Cmd line)

-**to pdf (converts to latex first)**
+        ```

+2. to pdf

+    - This requires that you install LaTEX on your system

+        ```
-  `jupyter nbconvert "notebookname.ipynb" --to pdf`
+        jupyter nbconvert "notebookname.ipynb" --to pdf`
+        ```

+3. to latex

-**to latex (in case to pdf does not work and you need to fiddle)**
+    - Use this in case to pdf does not work and you need to fiddle with the LaTEX (yuck)

+        ```
-  `jupyter nbconvert "notebookname.ipynb" --to latex`
+        jupyter nbconvert "notebookname.ipynb" --to latex`
+        ```